-The community said “thanks a million” to the Detroit Zoo for the eighth consecutive year on Sunday, Aug.
-25, when 2013 attendance surpassed the one-million mark.
-The day ended with a total for the year so far of 1,002,425 visitors.
+The community said “thanks a million” to the for the seventh consecutive year today when 2012 attendance surpassed the one-million mark.

-“There are thousands of ways to get Vitamin Z at the Detroit Zoo, as more than a million people have already discovered this year.
+“There are thousands of ways to get Vitamin Z at the Detroit Zoo, as a million people have discovered so far this year.
 It’s very gratifying to see the community continue to support and enjoy their zoo,” said Detroit Zoological Society Executive Director Ron Kagan.